FullstackAcademy/2209-FTB-MT-WEB-PT/Phase-1/week-1/module-2/README.md

 ## Quick Review: Selectors

 ## Business
-1. First Graded Project is due the week Sunday 10pm local time.
+1. First Graded Project is due the week Sunr    day 10pm local time.
 - Projects are to assess your progress and foundations
 2. Phase 1 Outline
 3. Documentation